atomisthq/docs/docs/automations/command-examples.md

               .then(() => Success)
 ```

-Find full information about all the options here [LINK], including how to add buttons [LINK].
+Find full information about all the options under [Slack Messages](slack.md), including how to add buttons.

 ## Command handlers in the wild